210 E. Logan St.

 The Rev. Vincent Flynn succeeded Hill in 1959.
 He served the parish until his retirement in 1967.
 That was the year the parish should have celebrated the 100th year of its founding.
 It was a year of many changes - many of them painful.

 Temporarily without a pastor, the Rev. Edward Fitzgerald, pastor of St. Patrick's Church, was directed to also pastor the priestless St. Alphonsus Parish.
 Fr.
 Fitzgerald was assisted by Rev. Paul McArdle.
 Franciscan priests at St. Mary's Seminary on East Main Street and Vincentian priests from DeAndries Theological Seminary on 127th Street assisted both parishes for many years.

-A difficult blow was the withdrawal of the teaching nuns in 1967.
+The withdrawal of the teaching nuns in 1967 was a difficult blow.
 St. Alphonsus' School merged with St. Patrick's School to keep its doors open.
-Thirty-four years later, the two-campus combined St. Alphonsus/St. Patrick Combined School accommodates approximately 300 students from pre-school through eighth grade.
-St. Alphonsus alone has approximately 430 students in the CCD - Religious Education Program in 2001.
+By 2001, the two-campus combined St. Alphonsus/St. Patrick School accommodated approximately 300 students from pre-school through 8th grade.
+St. Alphonsus alone had approximately 430 students in the CCD Religious Education Program in 2001.

 The Rev. Julian Grinis followed Fr.
 Gaucias as pastor, who was followed by Fr.
 Thomas Enright, who remodeled the empty convent into a Parish Center that included a beautiful chapel, offices, and an apartment for the pastor.

 On August 22, 1992, St. Alphonsus Parish celebrated its 125th anniversary with a Mass of Thanksgiving followed by a banquet at the Montefiori Estate on Archer Avenue.
 In 1996, after 12 years of service, Fr.
 Enright was appointed to another parish.